eibex/reaction-light/README.md

 To edit an old embed and preserve the emoji-role links, you can use the `edit` command.
 Using `rl!edit` will provide you with a set of instructions to edit your embeds.

 Any admin can edit old embeds, even if they were originally created by another admin.

+## Updating
+If you set a system channel in `config.ini`, your bot will check for new versions from this repository.
+If updates are available a message is sent briefly outlining the update process.
+This process varies depending on how you installed the bot.

+### Updating a git install
+If you downloaded the bot with git, updating is trivial:

+- Navigate to the reaction-light directory
+- Run `git pull origin master`
+- Shutdown the bot by using the `rl!kill` command
+- Start the bot again

+### Updating a zip install
+This is not the recommended way to manage the bot files, consider moving to git.
+You can copy your `files` folder and the `config.ini` file to maintain the bot functionality with older reaction-role messages.

+If you downloaded the bot as a zip archive:

+- Download the new zip
+- Extract it into the current reaction-light folder and replace old files with new ones if prompted to
+- Shutdown the bot by using the `rl!kill` command
+- Start the bot again

 ## FAQ
 **When I click one of the reactions the bot does not give me a role!**